The New Treasure Hunt

 Announcer Johnny Jacobs (best known as the voice of virtually every Chuck Barris show from 1980-back) fell ill in late 1981 and was replaced by Tony McClay (who had substituted for Jacobs earlier that season) for the final weeks of the 1981-82 version; he passed away shortly after it was cancelled.

 Why were there no male contestants?
-Aside from the prevalent belief that women make better contestants, the producers thought that men might not put up with the near-torture involved in the prize presentations, and that if they were "klunked", they might actually deck Geoff.
-That would NOT have been pretty...
+Aside from the prevalent belief that women make better contestants, the producers thought that men might not show as much excitement if they won a big prize (it was also rumored that men wouldn't put up with the near-torture involved in the prize presentations, and that if they were "klunked", they might actually deck Geoff!).

 Believe it or not, Chuck Barris had planned to get REALLY sadistic w/the contestants in what was to have been the fifth season of the 70s version.
 According to Geoff, his "evil" plans included giving a contestant a new car...and then telling her that all she won was the windshield.
 After hearing Barris's ideas, Geoff no longer wanted to be a part of the show and quit at the end of the 1976-77 season (clearly to protect his reputation).

 So why did Geoff return to do the 1981 revival?
-Despite the fact that he was still listed as Executive Producer in the credits, Barris had virtually no involvement with the show, and as a result, Geoff claims that he had much more fun working on that version.
+Despite the fact that he was still listed as Executive Producer in the credits, Barris had virtually no involvement with the show (which was actually run by the show's other credited EP, Budd Granoff), and as a result, Geoff claims that he had much more fun working on said version.